Genealogy-valued Feller diffusion: Abstract

-We study long time asymptotics of the $\U$-valued Feller diffusion conditioned to survive forever, its generalized quasi-equilibrium and Kolmogorov-Yaglom limit law and show the limit processes solve well-posed $\U$-valued martingale problems.
-We also obtain various representations of the long time limits: backbone construction of the Palm distribution, the $\U$-valued version of the Kallenberg tree, the $\U$-valued version of Feller's branching diffusion with immigration from an immortal line \`a la Evans.
-This requires considering conditioned martingale problems which are of different form that those in the unconditioned case.
+We determine the $\U$-valued process conditioned to survive until a finite time $T$ correcting a result from the $\R_+$-valued literature in the computation of the diffusion coefficient.
+This is the key ingredient of the excursion law of the $\U$-valued Feller diffusion.
+Next we study asymptotics of the $\U$-valued Feller diffusion conditioned to survive forever and obtain its Kolmogorov-Yaglom limit and show that the limiting processes solve well-posed $\U$-valued martingale problems.

+Using infinite divisibility and skew martingale problems we obtain various representations of the long time limits: $\U$-valued backbone construction of the Palm distribution, the $\U$-valued version of the Kallenberg tree, the $\U$-valued version of Feller's branching diffusion with immigration from an immortal line \`a la Evans \cite{Evans93}.
 On the level of $\U$-valued processes we still have equality (in law) of the $Q$-process, i.e., the process conditioned to survive up to time $T$ in the limit $T \to \infty$, the size-biased process and Evans' branching process with immigration from an immortal line.
 The $\U$-valued generalized quasi-equilibrium is a size-biased version of the Kolmogorov-Yaglom limit law.

-The above results are also key tools for analyzing genealogies in spatial branching populations.
-We construct the genealogy of the spatial version of the Feller diffusion on a countable group (super random walk).
-We give results on a martingale problem characterization, duality, generalized branching property and the long time behavior for this object.
+The above results are key tools for analyzing genealogies in spatial branching populations.
+We construct the genealogy of the interacting Feller diffusion on a countable group (super random walk) and obtain results on a martingale problem characterization, duality, generalized branching property and the long time behavior for this object.
 As an application we give a two scale analysis of the super random walk genealogy with strongly recurrent migration providing the asymptotic genealogy of clusters via the $\U^\R$-valued version of the Dawson-Watanabe process.
 We indicate the situation in other dimensions.

-Finally we enrich the Feller $\U$-valued process further, encoding the information on the whole population ever alive before the present time $t$ and describe its evolution.
+Finally we enrich the $\U$-valued Feller process further, encoding the information on the whole population ever alive before the present time $t$ and describe its evolution.
 This leads to the so called fossil process and we relate its limit for $t \to \infty$ to the continuum random tree.